deancochran/sveltekit-starter-pack/README.md

 docker compose -f dev.docker-compose up --build (runs your db at localhost:5432... i think)

-npx prisma migrate dev will run your migrations npx prisma generate will generate the client
+npx drizzle migrate dev will run your migrations npx drizzle generate will generate the client

 - pnpm run ngrok (exposes the localhost at a proxied address)